-- (a) This class includes investments in hedge funds that invest in a diversified mix of equities and fixed income instruments. - (b) This class includes a fund that invests in various public and private companies focused on precious metals, base metals, energy and agriculture. - (c) This class includes several private equity funds that invest primarily in various venture and non-venture companies as well as various fixed income and mortgage-backed securities.
+- (a) This class includes investments in hedge funds that invest in a diversified mix of equities and fixed income instruments. - (b) This class includes a fund that invests in various public and private companies focused on precious metals, base metals, energy and agriculture. - (c) This class includes several private equity funds that invest primarily in various venture and non-venture companies, as well as various fixed income and mortgage-backed securities.
 Distributions are made by liquidating the underlying assets of the funds.
-However, certain holdings (but not all holdings) cannot be redeemed from the funds. - (d) This class includes investments in funds that invest primarily in non-US issued equity, debt and derivative securities. - (e) This class includes investments in domestic equity securities as well as options on such securities and certain stock indices.
+However, certain holdings (but not all holdings) cannot be redeemed from the funds. - (d) This class includes investments in funds that invest primarily in non-U.S. issued equity, debt and derivative securities. - (e) This class includes investments in domestic equity securities as well as options on such securities and certain stock indices. - (f) This class includes investments in funds that invest primarily in real estate investments.